-Thursday after Trinity Sunday
+Thursday after the Third Sunday after Trinity

 Daily Office